KenethGarcia/ClassiPyGRB/README.md

     +----------+----------+-------+----------+-------+-----------+-------+------------+-------+-----------+-------+

-Additionally, if you want to plot the original light curves for this GRB, you can use the `plot_any_grb` function using the argument _t_ in False (indicating that you don't need to filter the LC).
+Additionally, if you want to reproduce the original light curves for this GRB, you can use the `plot_any_grb` function using the argument _t_ in False (indicating that you don't need to filter the LC).
 In this case, it takes the form:

 ```python